-§ 4752.
+§ 4752 4751.
 Forensic Evaluator Training Requirements.

 (a) The court shall appoint a psychiatrist or licensed psychologist to evaluate whether a criminal defendant is incompetent to stand trial.
 This evaluation shall include: the nature of a defendant's mental disorder; a defendant's ability or inability to understand the nature of the criminal proceedings or to assist counsel in a rational manner in the conduct of a defense; and, if within the scope of his or her license, whether treatment with antipsychotic medication is medically appropriate and likely to restore the defendant to mental competence.
-In considering an appointment, the court shall appoint an expert who meets the provisions in subsection (1), (2), or (3) of this section and who meets the provision in subsection (4) of this section, or an expert with equivalent experience and skills.
+In considering an appointment, the court shall appoint an expert who meets the provisions in subsection (1), (2), or (3) of this section and who meets the provision in subsections (4), if applicable, and (5) of this section, or an expert with equivalent experience and skills.

-- (1) If a psychiatrist, the psychiatrist shall have a State of California license in a renewed and current status, without any restrictions prohibiting practice, and one of the following: - (A) board certification by the American Board of Psychiatry and Neurology with added or special qualifications in forensic psychiatry; - (B) eligibility for board certification by the American Board of Psychiatry and Neurology with added or special qualifications in forensic psychiatry; or - (C) completion of a fellowship in forensic psychiatry. - (2) If a psychologist, the psychologist shall have a State of California psychology license in renewed and current status and one of the following: - (A) board certification in forensic psychology by the American Board of Professional Psychology; - (B) eligibility for board certification in forensic psychology by the American Board of Professional Psychology; or
+- (1) If a psychiatrist, the psychiatrist shall have a State of California medical license in a renewed and current status, without any restrictions prohibiting practice, and one of the following: - (A) board certification by the American Board of Psychiatry and Neurology with added or special qualifications in forensic psychiatry; - (B) eligibility for board certification by the American Board of Psychiatry and Neurology with added or special qualifications in forensic psychiatry; or - (C) completion of a fellowship in forensic psychiatry. - (2) If a psychologist, the psychologist shall have a State of California psychology license in renewed and current status and one of the following: - (A) board certification in forensic psychology by the American Board of Professional Psychology;